 So, I hope those techniques will help answer questions you may have had, or solve problems you may not have know how to get around.

 I love working with those who want to perfect their audio book narration.

-I’m running an audio book narration course in Melbourne in March.
+I’m running a regular course on audio book narration via Zoom.
 If this is what you need to build your skills and technique just click this link for more information.